Noisy Interactive Quantum Communication: Tolerating Maximal Error Rates

 \section{Tolerating Maximal Error Rates}

-We show how we can modify the basic protocol described in the last section such that an improved analysis can show that it tolerates up to $\frac{1}{2} - \epsilon$ error rate, for arbitrarily small $\epsilon > 0$, in the shared entanglement model.
-This is optimal: we also prove that no interactive protocol can withstand an error rate of $\frac{1}{2}$ in that model.
-More formally, we prove the following results.
+We show how we can modify the basic protocol described in the last section such that it tolerates an error rate up to $\tfrac{1}{2} - \epsilon$, for arbitrarily small $\epsilon > 0$, in the shared entanglement model.
+In particular, we show that given an adversarial channel in the shared entanglement model with error rate strictly smaller than $\tfrac{1}{2}$, we can simulate any noiseless protocol of length $N$ with negligible error over this channel using a linear in $N$ number of constant-size transmissions and consuming a linear number of EPR pairs.

-\begin{theorem} Given any two-party quantum protocol of length $N$ in the noiseless model, no protocol in the shared entanglement model can tolerate an error rate of $\frac{1}{2}$ and succeed in simulating the protocol with lower error than the best unidirectional protocol in the worst case.
-This result holds in oblivious as well as alternating communication models.
-More precisely, for all noiseless protocol lengths $N \in \mathbb{N}$, for all communication rates $R_C > 0$, transmission alphabet sizes $q \in \mathbb{N}$, entanglement consumption rates $R_E \geq 0$, for all simulation protocols $S$ in the shared entanglement model with the above parameters, there exists an adversary $A^S \in \A_\frac{1}{2}^S$ and an unidirectional protocol $U$ such that for all noiseless protocols $\Pi$ of length $N$, $\|S^\Pi(A^S) - \Pi \|_\diamond \geq \|U - \Pi \|_\diamond$. \end{theorem}
+\begin{theorem} There exists a constant $c > 0$ such that for arbitrarily small constant~$\epsilon > 0$, there exist a communication rate $R_\rC > 0$, an alphabet size $q \in \mathbb{N}$, and an entanglement consumption rate $R_\rE \geq 0$ such that for all~$N \in 2 \mathbb{N}$, there exists a universal simulator $S$ for noiseless quantum protocols of length~$N$ with the following properties.
+The simulator~$S$ is in the shared entanglement model, has length~$N^\prime$, communication rate $R_\rC$, transmission alphabet size $q$, and entanglement consumption rate $R_\rE$.
+Further, the simulation succeeds with error at most~$2^{- c N}$ for all noiseless protocols of length $N$ against all adversaries in~$\A_{\tfrac{1}{2} - \epsilon, q, N^\prime}^\rS$~. \end{theorem}

-\begin{theorem} Given an adversarial channel in the shared entanglement model with error rate strictly smaller than $\frac{1}{2}$, we can simulate any noiseless protocol of length $N$ with negligible error over this channel using a number of transmission linear in $N$, and consuming a linear amount of EPR pairs.
-More precisely, there exists a constant $c > 0$ such that for arbitrary small $\epsilon > 0$, there exist a communication rate $R_C > 0$, an alphabet size $q \in \mathbb{N}$, and an entanglement consumption rate $R_E \geq 0$ such that for all noiseless protocol lengths $N \in 2 \mathbb{N}$, there exists a universal simulator $S$ in the shared entanglement model of length $N^\prime$ with communication rate $R_C$, transmission alphabet size $q$, entanglement consumption rate $R_E$, which succeeds with error $2^{- c N}$ at simulating all noiseless protocols of length $N$ against all adversary in $\A_{\frac{1}{2} - \epsilon}^S$. \end{theorem}
+This is optimal since we also prove that no interactive protocol can withstand an error rate of $\tfrac{1}{2}$ in this model.
+In particular, given any two-party quantum protocol of length $N$ in the noiseless model, no simulation protocol in the shared entanglement model can tolerate an error rate of $\tfrac{1}{2}$ and succeed in simulating the noiseless protocol with worst-case error lower than the worst-case error of the best uni-directional protocol.